What are dislocations in children?

 apart.
 It is not common in younger children.
 This is because their growth plates are

 weaker than the muscles or tendons.
 Growth plates are the areas at the end of long

 bones where the bones grow.
 Dislocations happen more often among teens.

 What causes a dislocation in a child?

-A dislocation happens when extreme force is put on a ligament.
-It can occur if your
+A dislocation happens when extreme force is put on a joint.
+It can occur if your child

 What are the symptoms of a dislocation in a child?